Subject Information FAQ

 If my child doesn’t like a subject and wants to change courses, what is the process?

 Changing subjects has major implications for students, parents/caregivers, teachers and the school.
-As a general principle only students in years 11 and 12 can request a subject change.
-Students have been provided the opportunity to complete a Career Plan and Career Investigator through our Careers website.
+As a general principle, staffing is based upon the selections students make on the course counselling day.
+Students have been provided the opportunity to complete a Career Plan and Career Investigator through our Careers website, as well as being provided with course information through year level assemblies.
 Careful planning through this process should ensure changes do not need to be made.
 Not liking a subject is not a sufficient reason to request a change.
-A change of subjects will only be considered if the reason is based on:
+As such, changes of subjects will not be approved after the course counselling day unless there are exceptional circumstances that can be accommodated without having a negative impact on staffing, class numbers and interrelated factors.

 Who do I speak to if we are unsure about a subject?